stefanache/xampp_apache_https_ssl_443/README.md

                                     stop apache
                                     start apache
            10. check in the browser the https URL:
-               -restart the your browser before at all and put the following address(URL): https://site.test
+               -restart the your browser before at all and put the following address(https URL): https://site.test
                 Now you must to see the content site-test port 443
-               -Also you can verify if work and the older URLs http://site.test       (http://site.test:8081 in my case)
+               -Also you can verify if work and the older URLs(http based): http://site.test       (http://site.test:8081 in my case)
                                    http://localhost       (http://localhost:8081 in my case)
  That is all!